augustin-chevallier/MathResultsGraph/README.md

 Set of tools to extract a graph of mathematical results from a .tex file, and display said graph in a Browser.
 Note that Firefox and Safari have better support of mathamatical notations and hence work better than Chrome and Edge.

+This is very much a Work in Progress and feel free to contact me for any question.

 ## Generating the graph
 use the Python script generateGraph.py